annsudo/katacoda-scenarios/Test1/step5.md

 💩 **Changes can effect multiple services**

-Let´s say you change a structure of JSON file our info-microserves provides.
+Let´s say you change a structure of *JSON file* our *podcast-info-service* provides.
 The catalog componet won´t be able to use it anymore since different java-object structure is expected.
 To solve such issues: dependencies between microservices must be managed appropriately.

 💩 **Independent testing**

 Independent component implies independent testing.
-More microserveses leads to more interfaces to test.
+More micro serveses leads to more interfaces to test.

-### Advantages with microservices
+### Advantages with micro services

 ⭐ **Independency and Flexibility**